 Find the full printable recipe with specific measurements below.

-- Protein.
+• Protein.
 Feel free to make a healthy taco salad recipe by swapping your meat to a leaner protein, like ground turkey.
-Or try replacing 1/2 the ground beef with a can of black beans.
+Or try replacing 1/2 the ground beef with shredded chicken or grilled flank steak.

-- Vegetarian.
+• Vegetarian.
 Omit the meat to make this a vegetarian dish.
-Double up on rice and beans or add extra toppings like avocado and more chopped veggies.
+Double up on black beans and rice or add extra toppings like avocado and more chopped veggies.

 How to Make Taco Salad